Girlicious (album)

-Girlicious is the self-titled debut studio album by American girl group Girlicious, released on 12 August 2008 through Geffen Records.
+Girlicious is the debut studio album by American girl group Girlicious, released on August 12, 2008 in Canada, through Geffen Records.
 It infuses hip hop and R&B with pop music.
 Its production began in 2007, after the filming of Pussycat Dolls Present: Girlicious.
-After debuting at #2 on the Canadian Hot 100, it sold 80,000 copies and was certified Platinum.
-A Deluxe Edition was released on December 16, 2008, including two new songs and three remixes of the original singles.
+Although it did not chart in the United States, Girlicious debuted at number two on the Canadian Albums Chart and was later certified platinum in the country.
+A deluxe edition for the album was released on December 9, 2008, including two new songs and three remixes of the singles.

 Release and reception

 Released as a CD and music download in Canada on August 12, 2008, the album generated positive reviews from critics upon its release.
 The album topped the charts debuting at number 2 on the Canadian Album Charts and has since been certified Platinum.

 To date the album sparked three singles.
 The first single, "Like Me" managed to debut at number 4 in Canada and at number two on the Bubbling Under Hot 100 Singles in the United States and was listed for 19 weeks.
 The second single, "Stupid Shit" managed to debut at number 20 in Canada, where it was listed for 10 weeks.
 The third and final single, "Baby Doll" only managed to peak at 55 and was only listed for a total of three weeks making it the groups least successful single to date.

 The album itself received positive reviews from critics.
 Allmusic's Matthew Chisling gave it a positive review, stating: "On their debut release, the four girls involved, Natalie Mejia, Nichole Cordova, Chrystina Sayers, and Tiffanie Anderson, deliver a well-balanced set of sexually charged, urban-friendly pop and dance numbers which satisfy the listener."